-Name of the Programme M. SC MEDICAL eg. Medical Biochemistry Name of the Course Part2 () CourseObjective To create keen interest in the molecular & genetic aspect of the existence & (Teaching Objectives) viability of a human body Course Outcomes The student should be able to develop curiosity & the ability to seek answers.
-They should be able to get an exposure to the teaching research & diagnostic fields, so that they are able to take an informed decision for their career ahead.
+Name of the Programme M. SC MEDICAL eg. Medical Biochemistry Name of the Course Part2 () CourseObjective (Teaching Objectives) To create keen interest in the molecular & genetic aspect of the existence & viability of a human body

+(Teaching Objectives) viconity of a numun body The student should be able to develop curiosity & the ability to seek answers.
+Course Outcomes (earning Objectives) They should be able to get an exposure to the teaching research & diagnostic fields, so that they are able to take an informed decision for their career ahead.